d-flood/minecraft_land_protection/readme.md

     ]
     ```

-This was a three hour weekend project.
+This was a three hour Saturday project.
+I'm happy to review and accept PRs, but keep in mind it has a narrow focus and that I do not actually know much or play much Minecraft.